paragonie/certainty/README.md

 entry in the JSON value, and return the latest bundle that passes validation.
 This prevents sneaky additions of unauthorized CA certificates.

-The cacert.pem files contained within are [reproducible from the Mozilla's bundle](https://curl.haxx.se/docs/mk-ca-bundle.html).
+The cacert.pem files contained within are [reproducible from Mozilla's bundle](https://curl.haxx.se/docs/mk-ca-bundle.html).

 ## Using Certainty